Mexico 2021 Commemorations

 Photo: Mexico City

-The Ministry of Culture of the Government of Mexico and the National Institute of Anthropology and History (INAH) join the organization of the commemorations that will take place next year for the 700 years of the lunar foundation of Mexico-Tenochtitlán, the 500 years of the taking of Mexico-Tenochtitlán and the 200 years of the Consummation of Independence.
+The Ministry of Culture of the Government of Mexico and the National Institute of Anthropology and History (INAH) join the organization of the commemorations that will take place for the 700 years of the lunar foundation of Mexico-Tenochtitlán, the 500 years of the taking of Mexico-Tenochtitlán, and the 200 years of the Consummation of Independence.

-This, through an extensive program, which includes exhibitions and restoration of historic buildings in the 32 entities of the federation, was reported during the morning press conference of the President of the Government of Mexico, Andrés Manuel López Obrador, where it was presented the commemorative program.

 Questions